khanhnq1611/Cyber-Apocalypse-2025/PWN/[Easy]crossbow/README.md

 }
 ```

-As observed, the code allows an **out-of-bounds (OOB) write** because we have control over `idx`, the buffer index, and there is no validation for this value.
+As observed, the code allows an **out of bounds (OOB)** write since we have control over `idx`, the buffer index, and there is no validation for this value.

-This likely triggers a vulnerability - possibly an out-of-bounds access or an integer underflow that allows memory manipulation.
+This could trigger a vulnerability - either an out of bounds access or an integer overflow allowing memory manipulation.

-Additionally, since `idx` is a signed integer, we can input negative values.
-By doing so, we can overwrite the saved `$rbp` value of the stack frame with a heap pointer to our input.
-Consequently, when the function concludes, the `leave` instruction will pivot the stack from its original state to the user-controlled input, effectively granting us control over the execution flow.
+Additionally, since `idx` is a signed integer, we can enter negative values.
+By doing so, we can overwrite the stored `$rbp` value of the stack frame with a heap pointer to our input.
+Therefore, when the function ends, the `leave` instruction rotates the stack from its original state to the user-controlled input, essentially giving us control over the execution flow.

 ### Debugging